-The PPP loan forgiveness program offers borrowers with a unique opportunity to have some—or all—of their loan forgiven, so long as they meet certain criteria.
-Knowing the PPP loan forgiveness rules, and which PPP loan forgiveness application to use may mean maximizing the amount of your loan that ends up not having to be repaid.
+The Paycheck Protection Program (PPP) loan forgiveness program offers applicants with a unique opportunity to have some—or all—of their loan forgiven, so long as they meet certain criteria.
+Knowing the PPP loan forgiveness rules and which PPP loan forgiveness application to use may maximize the amount of your loan that ends up not having to be repaid.

-PPP loan forgiveness rules from the SBA have undergone several changes, and there’s a strong likelihood there may be more to come, and those changes could be beneficial to you.
-With that in mind, we’ve put together all of the most up-to-date PPP loan forgiveness rules, application files, and guidelines as they currently stand.
+PPP loan forgiveness rules from the Small Business Administration (SBA) have undergone several changes, and there may be more to come.
+With that in mind, we’ve put together an overview of the most up-to-date PPP loan forgiveness rules, application files, and guidelines as they currently stand.

 When Business Owners Should Apply for Forgiveness

 PPP Loan Forgiveness Program Guidelines for Businesses With Employees

 One of the most appealing parts of PPP loans is the potential to have the entirety of the loan forgiven.
 The amount of forgiveness provided by the SBA depends largely on employee-related matters during the term of the PPP loan, as well as how the PPP loan proceeds were spent.

-Chiefly, the program offers forgiveness for businesses with employees so long as they re-hired (or did not lay off) staff, only reduced salaries by 25 percent for employees making less than a $100,000 annualized salary, and used 60 percent of the total funds towards paying employees and staff.
-Some exceptions, allowing for full loan forgiveness, apply if laid off staff did not want to return to work, or were otherwise non-responsive to offers to rejoin the company.
+The program offers full forgiveness for businesses with employees so long as they maintained staff levels, didn’t reduce salaries by more than 25% for employees making less than a $100,000 annualized salary, and used at least 60% of the total funds towards paying employees and staff.1

 There are also other conditions within PPP loan forgiveness requirements that deal with how funds can go towards other purposes.
-So long as you used no more than 40 percent of your loan to pay for mortgage interest, rent payments, or utilities, you are likely to have the total amount of these expenses forgiven as well.
+So long as you used no more than 40% of your loan to pay for mortgage interest, rent payments, utilities, or other eligible expenses, you are likely to have the total amount of these expenses forgiven as well.